spcourse/plot/en/index.md

 * Closely examine [the examples](/python/en/plotting).

+* Getting the x coordinate of the minimum without using `min()` can only be done by getting the index of the y-value that is the lowest!
+It should be easier to get this index with a for-loop that iterates over indexes (`for i in range(...):`) than by using a for-loop that iterates over items ('for y in y_values:`).

 * When using external libraries it can be very useful to make proper use of Google.
 Want to know how a certain feature can be achieved in pyplot?
 Google it!
 Tip: use the word "example" in your search query.

 * To use `matplotlib` you have to import it at the top of your program: